Written by CorpsAfrica/Malawi Volunteer Mr. Emas Potolani

 Our schools here closed for a two weeks holiday and pupils have just come back to start the third term (we have 3 terms in the academic year for primary and secondary students, you can read more here).

-During their two week holiday I deliberately arranged with my class to be teaching them after I noticed that most kids couldn't read, write and handle math problems.
-I remember spending a lot of hours helping some kids to read, write and solve maths problems, it was a great adventure altogether.
+During their two week holiday I deliberately arranged with my class to be teaching them after I noticed that most kids couldn’t read, write and handle math problems.
+I remember spending a lot of hours helping some kids to read, write and solve math problems, it was a great adventure altogether.
 One of the kids by the name Madalitso, 9 years of age had serious difficulties in both reading and math problems, but this day he went home a happy kid after hours of struggling to get a math exercise right.

 When school opened a week ago, I became so energized and looked forward to being with my kids again.
 I looked forward to teaching these kids, and helping them to read, write and anything else within my reach.
 Allow me to therefore share with you some of the things my kids and I did during the past week